-- 1. Students may exempt all exams for which they qualify. - 2.
-School-sponsored activities do not count toward the five absences.
-All other absences will count.
-Students will be counted absent from class if they miss more than half a period. - 3.
-Students who are eligible to exempt an exam must have their textbooks, media center, & cafeteria fines cleared prior to the exam date.
-Also, students must have no outstanding books. - 4.
 Students who are eligible to exempt an exam may choose to take the exam without the risk of lowering the final average.
-The exam can improve the average, but cannot lower it. - 5.
-Students in an AP courses can qualify to exempt if the overall average is a 90 with the 10 points added. - 6.
-If a senior takes an EOCT, they are exempt from taking the performance final for the course.
+The exam can improve the average, but cannot lower it.
+Students in AP courses can qualify to exempt if the overall average is a 90 with the 10 points added.
+If a senior takes an EOC, they are exempt from taking the performance final for the course.